Archinect

 About

-Between January 2017 and April 2020, he wrote and edited over 1000 articles for ArchDaily, producing some of their most popular content.
-Today, he is a contributing writer at Archinect, the world’s largest online community of architects and researchers.
+Between January 2017 and April 2020, he wrote and edited over 1000 articles for ArchDaily, the world's most-visited architecture website, where he served as Senior Editor.
 He has also written for both the print and digital editions of Architecture Ireland (RIAI Journal), Ireland’s premier architecture magazine, and for the popular Chinese magazine Front Vision.

-He has represented ArchDaily and Archinect at events across Ireland, Italy, France, the United States, and China, and has interviewed leading architecture and design figures such as Carlo Ratti (Director, MIT Senseable City Lab), Sir Peter Cook (Co-Creator, Archigram), and the TED founder Richard Saul Wurman.
+He has represented ArchDaily and Archinect at events across Ireland, Italy, France, the United States, and China, and has interviewed leading architecture and design figures such as Carlo Ratti (Director, MIT Senseable City Lab), Sir Peter Cook (Co-Creator, Archigram), Bjarke Ingels (Founder, Bjarke Ingels Group), and the TED founder Richard Saul Wurman.

 Niall holds a Masters in Architecture (Distinction) from Queen’s University Belfast, Northern Ireland, and is a former RIAI architect at BDP (Building Design Partnership), one of the largest architecture firms in Europe.
 He previously worked as an architectural designer at the award-winning Architecture Initiative in London.
 He is a licensed architect in Ireland (RIAI) and the United Kingdom (ARB).